local-h0st/one-way-north-shell/README.md

 Redirection is still under development, but soon.

+### About Redirection
+Hard to recognize, we assume that the source of redirect 'from' less then 2

+As I test on kali's zsh, `echo 'test' 1 > a.txt && cat a.txt` finally gets `test 1`, and `echo 'test' 1 > a.txt && cat a.txt`gets `test`, that means there shouldn't be any space between fd and redirection symbol, but there can be space after the symbol.

+`cat | wc -l < README.md` will stuck on kali zsh, meaning README.md won't be treated as input to `cat`.
+Redirection needs the highest priviledge.

 ### Things Not So Important

 **Some Thinking:**

 child process forked, the output of the child is still put to the screen ( stdout ).
 Child and parent output together doesn't mean they execute together.

 the pipe given by pipe() func has direction, never change it. nowhere to search, I can fix it only because I thought out this.